 Your CNS makes the calculation precisely how far you should move a joint based on a number of things including the following.

-Protection.
-When a muscle is unable to contract due to overload or trauma, other muscles increase in tension to maintain stability in the area.
+When a muscle is unable to contract due to overload or trauma, your CNS will increase tension in other muscles to maintain stability of the associated joints.

 An acute example of this occurs following injury.
 You become unable to actively move certain joints due the protective work of your CNS.

-Muscle contractile capability.
-Are you training your muscles to take your joints through their full available range of motion?
+Are you training your muscles to take your joints through their available range of motion?

 If you’re not then over time you’ll lose the ability to do so.